ChicoState/ux-personal-portfolio-rccuesta/j01/README.md

 ![UX  (2)](https://github.com/ChicoState/ux-personal-portfolio-rccuesta/assets/157550065/c2208cf4-30c0-4714-a6fc-67e5d33b590b)

-Sets have been recreated multiple times over the years so trying to find the exact set that matches yours can be challenging, so grouping themes and separating the sets by the release date can create an easier experience for the user.
+Sets have been recreated multiple times over the years so trying to find the exact set that matches yours can be challenging, prefiltering instructions by grouping themes and separating the sets by the release date can create an easier experience for the user.

 ![IMG_0224](https://github.com/ChicoState/ux-personal-portfolio-rccuesta/assets/157550065/46d0686f-f4f2-41c5-b277-64f114809d4f)
 ![IMG_0225](https://github.com/ChicoState/ux-personal-portfolio-rccuesta/assets/157550065/586155da-72dc-48b3-88b7-6a635e3461fa)